-David Kellis, a shareholder, practices in the areas of patent preparation, prosecution, and considered counseling on portfolio development and protection strategies.
-David helps his clients realize the full potential of their intellectual property.
-“I work to provide options for my clients,” he says, “to give them the greatest flexibility to make decisions that implicate their intellectual property down the road.”
-David’s experience spans multiple technology categories, including access control, aerospace, clean energy, consumer electronics, displays, LIDAR, medical devices, power machinery, RFID, software, textiles, vehicles, and vehicle wheels, among others.
+David Kellis, a shareholder, practices primarily in the areas of patent preparation, prosecution, and counseling, although a significant portion of his practice is devoted to IP-related agreements.
+In all aspects of his practice, David helps his clients realize the full potential of their intellectual property.
+“I work to provide options for my clients,” he says, “so as to give them the greatest flexibility to make decisions that implicate their intellectual property down the road.”
+David has drafted well over 150 patent applications and has prosecuted many more.
+His experience spans multiple technology categories, including access control, aerospace, clean energy, consumer electronics, displays, LIDAR, medical devices, power machinery, RFID, software, textiles, vehicles, and vehicle wheels, among others.

 Harvard Law School (J.D. cum laude, 2009)

 Brigham Young University (B.S. magna cum laude, Mechanical Engineering, 2006)